BasioMeusPuga/twitchy/README.md

 Watch specified channel(s) - Do not have to be in local database:

     $ twitchy -w northernlion cobaltstreak
+    Checking channels...
     x cobaltstreak
     1 northernlion              The Binding of Isaac: Afterbirth        Egg Channel number (Multiple allowed): 1

 *Caveat Emptor: Chat is launched in a chromium window.
-If you prefer firefox / another browser / the inevitability of being claimed by the void, line 506 is where you need to be.
+If you prefer firefox / another browser / the inevitability of being claimed by the void, line 590 (or thereabouts) is where you need to be.
 Just substitute for firefox / comment it out.*